-- 15. It is the normal duty of banks to assess the risk of the assets they acquire and to make sure they can cover any associated losses (1).
-Asset relief may, however, be considered to support financial stability.
-Public asset relief measures are State aid inasmuch as they free the beneficiary bank from (or compensate for) the need to register either a loss or a reserve for a possible loss on its impaired assets and/or free regulatory capital for other uses.
-This would notably be the case where impaired assets are purchased or insured at a value above the market price, or where the price of the guarantee does not compensate the State for its possible maximum liability under the guarantee (2). - 16.
-Any aid for asset relief measures should, however, comply with the general principles of necessity, proportionality and minimisation of the competition distortions.
+- (15) It is the normal duty of banks to assess the risk of the assets they acquire and to make sure they can cover any associated losses (1).
+Asset relief may however be considered to support financial stability.
+Public asset-relief measures are State aid inasmuch as they free the beneficiary bank from (or compensate for) the need to register either a loss or a reserve for a possible loss on its impaired assets and/or free regulatory capital for other uses.
+This would notably be the case where impaired assets are purchased or insured at a value above the market price, or if the price of the guarantee does not compensate the State for its possible maximum liability under the guarantee (2). - (16) Any aid for asset-relief measures should, however, comply with the general principles of necessity, proportionality and minimisation of the competition distortions.
 Such assistance implies serious distortions of competition between beneficiaries and non-beneficiary banks and among beneficiary banks with different degrees of need.
 Non-beneficiary banks that are fundamentally sound may feel obliged to consider seeking government intervention to preserve their competitive position in the market.
-Similar distortions in competition may arise among Member States, with the risk of a subsidy race between Member States (trying to save their banks without regard to the effects on banks in other Member States) and a drift towards financial protectionism and fragmentation of the internal market.
-Participation in the asset relief scheme should therefore be conditioned upon clearly defined and objective criteria, in order to avoid that individual banks take unwarranted advantage. - 17.
-The principles governing the application of the State aid rules and, in particular, Article 87(3)(b) of the Treaty to any support measure for banks in the context of the global financial crisis in were established in the Communication from the Commission The application of State aid rules to measures taken in relation to financial institutions in the context of the current global financial crisis (3).
-More detailed guidance on the practical implementation of these principles to recapitalisation was subsequently provided in the Communication from the Commission The recapitalisation of financial institutions in the current financial crisis: limitation of aid to the minimum necessary and safeguards against undue distortions of competition (4).
-In the same vein, the guidelines set out in this Communication, based on the same principles, identify the key features of asset relief measures or schemes, which determine their effectiveness as well as their impact on competition.
-These guidelines apply to all banks that are granted asset relief, irrespective of
+Similar distortions in competition may arise among EEA States, with the risk of a subsidy race between EEA States (trying to save their banks without regard to the effects on banks in other EEA States) and a drift towards financial protectionism and fragmentation of the internal market.
+Participation in the asset-relief scheme should therefore be conditioned upon clearly defined and objective criteria, in order to avoid that individual banks take unwarranted advantage.

 (1) Banks typically hold a variety of assets, including: cash, financial assets (treasury bills, debt securities, equity securities, traded loans, and commodities), derivatives (swaps, options), loans, financial investments, intangible assets, property, plant and equipment.
-Losses may be incurred when assets are sold below their book value, when their value is decreased and reserves are created on possible loss or ex post when the revenue streams at maturity are lower than the book value.
+Losses may be incurred when assets are sold below their book value, when their value is decreased and reserves are created on possible loss or ex-post when the revenue streams at maturity are lower than the book value.